The History of St Michael’sGive

-The first chapel was demolished in 1866 to make way for the more grandiose church building that you see today.
+The first chapel was demolished in 1866 to make way for the church building that you see today.

-The design of the church reflects Joseph Reed, the architect's admiration for the Lombardic style – the polychrome brickwork exterior, open cloisters on the side of the building and Romanesque arches.
+The design of the church reflects the architect Joseph Reed’s admiration for the Lombardic style – the polychrome brickwork exterior, open cloisters on the side of the building and Romanesque arches.

 - A sloping floor with tiered seating;

 - A gallery to increase the capacity of the church;